davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

       README.md (34 bytes)
       ```

-    - **Mode 2:** The second mode runs when the user passes both `path` and the `exact-match-pattern` arguments.
+    - **Mode 2:** This mode runs when the user passes both `path` and the `exact-match-pattern` arguments.
 When this is the case, your program should only show files with names exactly matching the given `exact-match-pattern`.
 It should only include all the directories (and subdirectories) that contain files with names matching the given argument and ignore all the others in the print-out.
 The program should avoid showing the directory chain if the given pattern is not found in its subdirectory.
 Here's an example of me looking for any files or directories matching `main`.

       ```bash
       $ ./ls2 . main